 The State Board for Educator Certification (SBEC) was created by the Texas Legislature in 1995 to recognize public school educators as professionals and grant educators the authority to govern the standards of their profession.
 The board oversees all aspects of the preparation, certification, and standards of conduct of public school educators.

-SBEC members include 11 voting members appointed by the governor to six-year terms: four classroom teachers, one counselor, two administrators, and four citizens.
-Three non-voting members also serve on the board: the governor appoints a dean of a college of education, the Commissioner of Education appoints a staff member of the Texas Education Agency, and the Commissioner of Higher Education appoints a staff member of the Texas Higher Education Coordinating Board.
+The 15 SBEC members include 11 voting members appointed by the governor to six-year terms: four classroom teachers, one counselor, two administrators, and four citizens.
+Four non-voting members also serve on the board: the governor appoints a dean of a college of education and a person who has experience working for and knowledge of an alternative educator preparation program, the Commissioner of Education appoints a staff member of the Texas Education Agency, and the Commissioner of Higher Education appoints a staff member of the Texas Higher Education Coordinating Board.

 SBEC is required to meet at least once per quarter of the calendar year.
 Meetings are held in the William B. Travis State Office Building, which houses the Texas Education Agency, at 1701 North Congress Ave. in Austin.

-The next SBEC meeting will be June 10, 2016.
+The SBEC will hold a Work Session on July 25, 2019.
+The next SBEC meeting will be July 26, 2019.
+Please note: The July 26 meeting will begin at 8:30 a.m.
 Visit the SBEC Meetings page for agendas, public testimony registration, and archived meeting agendas.

 The TEA provides meeting webcasts for people interested in watching from a computer or device.

 Minutes are available from past SBEC meetings.

 SBEC Operating Procedures outline the board's powers and duties, establish procedural rules, set standards of conduct for board members, and define the responsibilities of the board and TEA staff.